-Further, the fiber content in almonds helps in weight loss and reduces LDL cholesterol that contributes to blood pressure.
+Further, the fibre content in almonds helps in weight loss and reduces LDL cholesterol that contributes to blood pressure.

 Blood Sugar Control

-Almonds nuts contain healthy fats, protein, low in carbs, and high fiber, thus an excellent choice for people with diabetes.
+Almonds nuts contain healthy fats, protein, low in carbs, and high fibre, thus an excellent choice for people with diabetes.

 Thus taking almonds can help to correct magnesium deficiency common with type 2 diabetes.
 This will help to improve insulin functions and lower blood sugar levels in your body.